BunmiFash/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script prints allthe groups the current user is part
+This script creates new owner